yadhav-r/Gender-Pay-Equality-Analysis/README.md

 ## Project Overview

 This project analyzes gender pay equality across different Daikibo factories using Microsoft Excel.
 The goal is to identify patterns of pay inequality across job roles and factory locations.

 The analysis classifies equality scores into categories and visualizes the distribution using pivot tables and charts.

+---

 ## Objective

-The objective of this project is to :
+The objective of this project is to:

 * Analyze equality scores across factories
 * Identify potential discrimination patterns
 * Visualize fairness distribution across job roles
 * Provide insights that could help decision makers review salary structures

+---

 ## Dataset Description